Donald Trump Accuser E. Jean Carroll Says People Find Rape ‘Sexy’ In Shocking CNN Interview

-Anderson Cooper was left stunned when the woman who claims to have been sexually assaulted by Donald Trump referred to rape as being “sexy.”
+Anderson Cooper was left stunned when the woman who claims to have been sexually assaulted by President Donald Trump referred to rape as being “sexy.”

 The CNN anchor decided to abruptly request for a commercial break after writer E. Jean Carroll made the statement, “I think most people think of rape as being sexy… Think of the fantasies.”
-The 75-year-old journalist, who is also an advice columnist for Elle magazine, described the alleged encounter with President Trump in a dressing room about 23 years ago during an interview with Cooper, who was left searching for words but swiftly called for commercial.
+The 75-year-old journalist, who is also an advice columnist for Elle magazine, described the alleged encounter with Trump in a dressing room about 23 years ago during an interview with Cooper, who was left searching for words but swiftly called for commercial.
 According to The Daily Mail, when she realized she was being cut off, Carroll turned to the TV host and said he was “fascinating to talk to.”

 The writer claimed the incident was more like a “fight” than a sexual encounter, explaining that it “did not last long” but that she felt stupid her entire life for even going in a dressing room with a man she “barely” knew and for being “unable to stop him” despite being physically fit.